onflow/flow/docs/content/kitty-items/modify.md

 ## Add new NFT collection

-To add the new NFT collection, will have to make changes to several components of the project:
+To add the new NFT collection, we will have to make changes to several components of the project:

 - Backend API: Add the new collection to the list of available collections
 - Web application: Define the new collection name and add it to the map of available collections